YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 3. inputs placeholder color to white

-4. create function that if no movie available we attach to it a a red color on the play button with un allowed sign.
+4. fixing if there is no trailer and someone presses on the data icon to get the movie details on the day movies and week movies